-Doctors aren't sure what causes CRPS.
+Doctors are not sure what causes CRPS.
 In some cases, the sympathetic nervous system plays an important role in the pain.
 Another theory is that CRPS is caused by a triggering of the immune response, which leads to the inflammatory symptoms of redness, warmth, and swelling in the affected area.

 CRPS has two forms:

 - CRPS 1 is a chronic nerve disorder that occurs most often in the arms or legs after a minor injury.